nictki/Battmon/README.md

 ## NOTE
-Since version 0.7.0 please use PyPi to install battmon, or do it locally 'python setup.py install --user' from battmon directory or if you use gentoo use ebuilds shipped with.
+Since version 0.7.0 please use PyPi to install battmon, or do it locally `python setup.py install --user` from battmon directory or if you use gentoo use ebuilds shipped with.

 ## Battmon